PatrickFis/Azure-Study-Notes/Azure Developer/Azure Functions.md

 - A trigger defines how a function is invoked
 - There can only be one trigger for a function
 - Triggers have associated data (often provided as the payload of the function)
-- Bindings are a way of declaratively connection another resource to the function
+- Bindings are a way of declaratively connecting another resource to the function
 - There can be input bindings, output bindings, or both
 - Data from bindings is provided to the function as parameters
 - Example function.json file for a function which writes a row to Azure Table storage whenever a message appears in Azure Queue storage: